KyleHagler-bit/eda-solo-project-auth-shelf/design.md

 [X] - only add if you are logged in??
 Part of stretch goal?

 ## Delete Items from shelf
-[] - create DELETE in shelf.router
+[X] - create DELETE in shelf.router
-[] - add delete button onto items
+[X] - add delete button onto items
 [] - implement authenticaion so only user whom added it can delete it

 ## --------------------------------------------